LorenzoTomaz/Clue-Chaser/README.md

 # CLUE CHASER

-This a POC of crime scene investigation game created with python and gpt3.
+This a POC of crime scene text adventure investigation game created with python and gpt3.
-At the moment the game is cli based and you can play it with by running:
+At the moment the game is cli based and you can play with it with by running:

 ```shell
 python game.py --question "your question"